-In 1919, North Shore Country Day School was born from the hearts of a group of Winnetka families and the leadership of an education visionary, Perry Dunlap Smith.
+In 1919, North Shore Country Day was born from the hearts of a group of Winnetka families and the leadership of an education visionary, Perry Dunlap Smith.

 Together they created more than a school—they built a community of teachers, students and families, that has thrived and endured as a model of learning, living and serving for 100 years.

 We celebrated this milestone in our 2019-2020 school year.
 The campus was festively decorated with signs and banners displaying our centennial logo.
-We launched the school year with an all-school family ice cream social.
+We launched the year with an all-school family ice cream social.
 All of our annual traditions were "centennialized" to reflect our past and honor our traditions.
-Little did we know that the Party of The Century, our annual Benefit supporting people, program and place, would be the conclusion of our Centennial celebrations, interrupted by the gobal coronavirus pandemic.
+Little did we know that the Party of The Century, our annual Benefit supporting people, program and place, would be the conclusion of our Centennial celebrations, interrupted by the global coronavirus pandemic.

 However, our 100-year milestone lives on in a limited-edition book.
 In it, we honor the tapestry of people and ideas woven into a singular, lasting vision of an indelible model for learning.